 The servo controls the throttle as well as the steering.
-They actuate the RC to move in the first place.
-They can provide specific velocity and acceleration to the vehicle.
+They actuate the RC to move in the first place and provide specific velocity and acceleration of the vehicle.

 So, when the servo is unplugged, there is no initial power delivery to the RC.
 As a result, it doesn’t throttle and RC doesn’t move even though the steering works.
 That’s why unplugged servos are one of the reasons for no throttle.

 You’ll see that there are two channels in the Traxxas receiver.
 Make sure to connect the steering in channel 1 and the throttle servo in channel 2.
 Thus, plug in the servo properly.
 After that, you should get the desired throttle.